JuanCab/AstroInteractives/README.md

 Installation Instructions
 -------------------------------
-If you want to install an entire JupyterHub server to run this for your students, I have [outlined one possible approach here](https://github.com/JuanCab/TLJH_AstroInteractives_Instructions).
-Otherwise, if you just want to run these notebooks locally on your own computer, you can use the following commands to do it:
+If you just want to run these notebooks locally on your own computer, you can use the following commands to do it:

 1. Clone this repository with:
    `git clone https://github.com/JuanCab/AstroInteractives.git`